Visa professional experience

 2.3 Salary § 6 BeschV

 The salary threshold is 45 percent of the contribution assessment ceiling for general pension insurance ( €43,470 in 2025).
 This threshold may be waived if the employer is bound by a collective bargaining agreement and the foreign national is employed under the terms of the agreement.
 Remuneration must be at least equivalent to that of comparable domestic skilled workers (Section 39, Paragraph 3, No. 1 of the Residence Act) .
-Special salary rules apply to persons over the age of 45.
+Special salary regulations apply to persons over the age of 45.
 A priority check is not performed.

 3. Necessary documents § 6 BeschV